livebook-dev/livebook/README.md

     Enabled by default unless `LIVEBOOK_PASSWORD` is set.
 Set it to "false" to disable it.

-  * LIVEBOOK_FORCE_SSL_HOST - set a new host to redirect to if the request's scheme is `http`.
+  * LIVEBOOK_FORCE_SSL_HOST - set a host to redirect to if the request is not over HTTP.
+    Note it does not apply when accessing Livebook via localhost.
 Defaults to nil.

 <!-- Environment variables -->